 - Day of Month: This allows you to define a limited number of acceptable calendar dates based on their position in the month, specific day(s), and /or specific month(s).
 If you use this setting, the timer will delay the specified wait time, then run on the next acceptable date that you define here.

-- At or Between: The At / Between setting allows you to define the acceptable time, or window of time, for the sequence pieces to run (based on U.S. Eastern Time.)
-The between option is only available when the time unit assigned to the wait setting is minutes or hours or if "no delay" is selected.
+- At or Between: The At / Between setting allows you to define the acceptable time, or window of time, for the sequence pieces to run (based on the time zone of the contact record or the global time zone you set in your app in Admin > Settings) The between option is only available when the time unit assigned to the wait setting is minutes or hours or if "no delay" is selected.
 This setting makes it easy for you to confine automated communications to the hours associated with a standard work day.

 - Click Save to apply the revised timer schedule.